ptarmiganlabs/butler-sos/README.md

 # Butler SOS v2
 Butler SenseOps Stats ("Butler SOS") is a Node.js service publishing operational Qlik Sense Enterprise metrics to MQTT and Influxdb.
-It uses the [Sense healthcheck API](http://help.qlik.com/en-US/sense-developer/November2017/Subsystems/EngineAPI/Content/GettingSystemInformation/HealthCheckStatus.htm) to gather operational metrics for the Sense servers specified in the JSON config file.
+It uses the [Sense healthcheck API](http://help.qlik.com/en-US/sense-developer/November2017/Subsystems/EngineAPI/Content/GettingSystemInformation/HealthCheckStatus.htm) to gather operational metrics for the Sense servers specified in the YAML config file.
 It also pulls warnings and errors from [Sense's Postgres logging database](http://help.qlik.com/en-US/sense/November2017/Subsystems/PlanningQlikSenseDeployments/Content/Deployment/Qlik-Logging-Service.htm), and forwards these to Influx and MQTT.

-The most interesting use of Butler SOS is probably to create real-time dashboards based on the data in the Influx database, showing operational metrics for a Qlik Sense Enterprise environment:
+The most interesting use of Butler SOS is probably to create real-time dashboards based on the data in the Influx database, showing operational metrics for a Qlik Sense Enterprise environment.
+A fully interactive demo dashboard is available [here](https://snapshot.raintank.io/dashboard/snapshot/1hNwAmi50lykKYXr6mswhKmll9myrH20?orgId=2).

+Sample screen shots:

 ![Grafana dashboard](img/SenseOps_dashboard_3.png "SenseOps dashboard showing errors and warnings, using Grafana")